spotlightpa/poor-richard/content/news/2026-05-04-SPLUTILITYPROFITS0526.md

 slug = "pennsylvania-shapiro-utility-rate-hikes-capitol"
 suppress-ads = false
 suppress-date = false
-title = "Shapiro demands a stop to “excessive” utility rate increases, but has little authority to force change" title-tag = "Shapiro urges utilities to drop high rate increases" topics = ["The Capitol"]
+title = "Shapiro demands a stop to ‘excessive’ utility rate increases, but has little authority to force change" title-tag = "Shapiro urges utilities to drop high rate increases" topics = ["The Capitol"]
 +++